 • Excellent supervision: Benefit from a professional and challenging relationship with your supervisory team, drawn from experienced academics working at the forefront of their disciplines.

 • Resources: Access to the University of Worcester’s virtual resources and to the state of the art Hive library facilities.
 The institute of Science and the Environment has a number of laboratories and other specialist facilities available for the delivery of your course.
 In addition to the large laboratory in the Darwin building, there are five other laboratories.
 The National Pollen and Aerobiology Research Unit (NPARU) also has several laboratories where molecular biology, microbiology, immunology, forensic science and product testing have been carried out.

 Postgraduate Loans of up to £10,609 are now available for UK students.
 For more information visit our postgraduate loans page.

 For more information about the programme, please email email@example.com.

-All applicants must complete the application form and submit this to the Research School at least 8 weeks before the start of the Semester (September or January, please contact the Research School for more information).
+All applicants must apply online at least 8 weeks before the start of the Semester (September or January, please contact the Research School for more information).

 - Applicant meets the specified entry requirements.